Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

 for $W\in T_x M$ defines a norm on $T_x M$, which is uniformly equivalent to the standard norm based on the metric.
-Analogously, denoting by $L_{\text{sym}}(T_x M, T_xM)$ the space of symmetric endomorphisms on $T_x M$, a norm on this space is given by
+Let $L_{\text{sym}}(T_x M, T_xM)$ denote the space of symmetric endomorphisms on $T_x M$.
+Then a norm on this space is given by